tharumbun/astrowind/src/content/post/email-newsletter-vs-social-media.md

 category: Reviews
 ---

-Social media and email newsletters are both powerful marketing tools, but they have different strengths and weaknesses.
+Social media and [email newsletters](https://kokitree.com/posts/email-newsletter-platforms) are both powerful marketing tools, but they have different strengths and weaknesses.
-Social media and email newsletters are two popular tools used for communication and marketing purposes, but they have distinct characteristics and serve different purposes.
+Both are two popular tools used for communication and marketing purposes, but they have distinct characteristics and serve different purposes.
 Let's compare them.

 Here is a comparison of the two: